RobertMolenaar-UT/fastFLIM/README.md

 	>3. *PIE TimeGate*: Contrast can be enhanced by using Pulsed Interlieved Excitation in the measurment to supress any cross-excitation.
 	>4. *ch_irf*: instrument response, channel specific time offset.

-2. Read and set all options in the section --- USER input---  upon description.
+2. Read and set all options in the section -- USER input --  upon description.
 3. Run 2D_PicoQuant_fastFLIM.py.
 4. Note the pop-up window in the taskbar and browse and select the PTU files.
 5. Next the *.PTU files are proccessed, and images are shown in the command line. (for large PTU file size it can take time to proccess)
 6. Images and data files are saved in folder /Python_converted_* Username* /
 7. Errors on files are listed in the end.

->The countrate in FLIM should not exceed 20%, *FLIM_sync_limit* shows the 20% count value per pixel.
+>The countrate in FLIM should not exceed 10-20%, *FLIM_sync_limit* shows the 20% count limit value per pixel.

-## OUTPUT
+### OUTPUT

 1. Summary Intensity plus FLIM image. *Figure1*
 2. optional *clean_imsave*, saves a clean, FLIM and Intensity TIF file for each channel.